Housing Stability Assistance Program

 The program is required to give priority to paying past-due, unpaid rent.
 If a qualifying household has both unpaid, past-due rent and utilities, the program can provide assistance for both at the same time.

 However, if a household is requesting help with only unpaid, past-due utilities or upcoming rent, the program will be able to provide assistance only if funds remain available after payments have been made for past-due rent for qualifying households.
-If funds remain available, the program can pay up to 25 percent of the tenant’s upcoming monthly rent for April 2021 through June 2021.
+If funds remain available, the program can pay up to 100 percent of the tenant’s upcoming monthly rent for up to three months of additional assistance.

-This project is being supported, in whole or in part, by federal award number ERA302, awarded to the City of San Diego by the U.S. Department of the Treasury.
+This project is being supported, in whole or in part, by federal award numbers ERA0302, ERAE0043 and ERAE0321, awarded to the City of San Diego by the U.S. Department of the Treasury.

 Help with Your Application

-When the application is available on March 15, if you need help or do not have access to a computer or the internet, call (619) 535-6921.
+If you need help checking the status of your application, providing documents requested during the application review, or you do not have access to a computer or the internet, call (619) 535-6921.

 Please contact the organization nearest to you that provides assistance in the language that best meets your needs.